y-lohse/bjj/_drafts/2014-07-22-reversed-bjj-paradigm.md

 # A rather obvious example

-I'm working on more complex topics but just to demonstrate the point here, I'll give a short example.
-In the following videos, focus on the following techniques if you're not familair with them:
+I'm working on more complex topics but just to demonstrate the point here, I’ll give a short example.
+In the following videos, focus on the following techniques if you’re not familair with them:

 1. scissor sweep (first video)
 2. scissor sweep — knee push variation (first video)